 There are alternatives to iFit ellipticals from other brands such as Johnson Health & Fitness, Bowflex, Sole and others, but most of them only have one or perhaps two components of iFit, not the entire program.

 For example, Johnson Health offers the entry level Horizon and higher end Matrix ellipticals.
 Some Horizon ellipticals have ViaFit workout tracking, Passport HD destination videos and Virtual Active on board videos.
-Matrix ellipticals have all of those features plus touch screens with various apps.

 You don't need iFit to get a good workout, and if you prefer another brand to NordicTrack or ProForm you're not missing out...however, if you do have the opportunity to try iFit you'll definitely fall in love with it.
 Working out in any location of your choice via Google maps is worth the price alone in our opinion.